martijnvdp/vmware-templates/README.md

                      templates\ubuntu\20.4\server-efi.json
 ```

-## EFI
+## EFI windows 2019
-For EFI boot without custom image you need to reboot the vm and press a key manually \
+For Windows EFI boot without custom image you need to reboot the vm and press a key manually \
 work around boot delay 70s and the following boot_command :
 ```
         "boot_wait": "70s",